Contents

 1. General provisions and contact details

-If you have any questions or comments regarding this Notice before using the https://cordia.hu/website or submitting any data in accordance with this Notice, please contact Cordia using one ofthe contact details above.
+If you have any questions or comments regarding this Data Protection Notice, before using the https://cordia.hu/ website or submitting any data in accordance with this Data Protection Notice, please contact Cordia using one of the above-mentioned contact details.

-If you provide us with personal data through the use of a third-party service (e.g. through a socialnetworking site), the data processing policy and other terms of use of that service may also applyto the processing of your data.
-Cordia is not responsible for this.
+If you provide your personal data to by using the services of a third-party (e.g. by using a social networking site), the data protection notice and other terms of use of that service may also apply.
+Cordia assumes no liability in this regard.

-Cordia reserves the right to unilaterally amend this Policy with effect from the date of theamendment, subject to the restrictions set out in the relevant legislation and, where necessary, by giving prior notice to the data subjects at in good time.
-This Notice may be amended in particularif it is necessary due to changes in legislation, data protection authority practices, business or employee requirements, new data processing purposes, newly discovered security risks , or feedback from data subjects .
-Cordia may use the contact details of the data subject available to Cordia for the purpose of contacting and communicating with the data subject in relation to this Policy or data protection issues, as well as in the course of other communications with the data subject.
-Upon request, Cordia will, for example, send the data subject a copy of the current Notice or confirm that the data subject has read the Notice.
+Cordia reserves the right to amend this Data Protection Notice unilaterally, with effect from the date of the amendment, subject to the limitations set out in applicable law and, where necessary, by giving individuals sufficient prior notice.
+In particular, Cordia may amend this Data Protection Notice if required due to changes in legislation, data protection authority practice, business or employee needs, new data processing purposes, newly identified security risks, or feedback from individuals.
+Cordia may use the contact details available for an individual for communication purposes related to this Data Protection Notice or other data protection matters, or otherwise when contacting the individual.
+For example, upon request, Cordia will send the individual a copy of the current Data Protection Notice or confirm that the individual has read it.

-Specific data protection conditions may apply when using certain services, about which you will be informed before using the service in question.
+Specific data protection conditions may also apply when individuals use certain special services, and we will be inform individuals of these before using the service in question.

-Data subjects are required to provide Cordia with the relevant personal data in accordance with the applicable legislation in all cases.
-In particular, they must have appropriate and informed consent or other legal basis for the transfer of personal data (e.g. when providing contact details or details of relatives).
-If Cordia becomes aware that the data of a data subject has been disclosed without their consent or other appropriate legal basis, Cordia may delete the data immediately, and the data subject shall be entitled to exercise their rights and remedies in accordance with this Notice.
-Cordia shall not be liable for any damage, loss or injury resulting from any breach of the above obligations or representations by data subjects.
+Individuals must in all cases provide Cordia with the relevant personal data in accordance with applicable laws.
+In particular, they must have an appropriate and informed consent or another valid legal basis for transferring personal data (for example, when providing contact details or information about relatives).
+If Cordia becomes aware that an individual’s data has been disclosed without their consent or another appropriate legal basis, Cordia may delete the data immediately, and the individual may exercise their rights and remedies in accordance with this Data Protection Notice.
+Cordia shall not be liable for any damage, loss or injury resulting from any breach of the above obligations or representations by individuals.

 4. The scope of date processed and purposes of data processing

-The scope of personal data processed by Cordia Management and/or Cordia Agent, the purposes of data processing, the duration of data processing and the persons authorised to access the data are presented in detail in the table below.
+The scope of personal data processed by Cordia Management and/or Cordia Agent, the purposes and legal bases of the processing, the duration of the processing, and the persons entitled to access the data are set out in the table below.

 The purposes of data processing can be summarised as follows:

-- which is established between Cordia Management’s clients and the sellers of the properties they wish to purchase, prepares the property purchase agreement , in particular by providing information about the properties you are looking for.
-In connection with the performance of the property purchase agreement, Cordia Management will forward the buyers’ contact details (name, address, e-mail, telephone number) to the joint representatives of the condominiums concerned.
+- Preparation of the property purchase agreement between you, as a client of Cordia Management, and the sellers of the properties you wish to purchase, including providing information about the properties you are interested in.
+In connection with the performance of the property purchase agreement, Cordia Management will forward buyers’ contact details (name, address, email address, telephone number) to the relevant condominium representatives.

-- Data transfer to Cordia FM Társasházkezelő Korlátolt Felelősségű.
-Property management services and the use of related property rental, real estate agency and other services.
+- Data transfer to Cordia FM Társasházkezelő Korlátolt Felelősségű Társaság for property management services and the use of related leasing, real estate agency and other services.

 - Creation of an online account on one of Cordia’s websites.

-- Sending advertising materials by email and/or telephone (direct marketing) on behalf of Cordia.
+- Sending marketing materials by email and/or telephone (direct marketing) by Cordia.

-- Sending customer information by email from Cordia.
+- Sending customer information from Cordia via email.

 - Preparation of loan and account agreements related to the property purchase agreement by OTP Bank Nyrt.

-- Installation and operation of the Smart Home system and devices for home automation in your residential property.
+- Installation and operation of the Smart Home system and devices for home automation in residential properties.

-- Processing the data of contact persons of contractual partners acting in connection with other contracts not specified in this Notice, as well as persons involved in performance and performance monitoring, for the purpose of contract performance (day-to-day execution).
+- Processing the data of contractual partners, their contact persons and persons involved in performance and performance monitoring for the purpose of fulfilling a contract (day-to-day performance).

-- Processing of data relating to contractual partners, contact persons of contractual partners and persons involved in performance and performance monitoring for the purpose of any compliance issues relating to the contract or any other tasks relating to the performance of the contract, including seeking legal remedies necessary to ensure contractual rights.
+- Processing the data of contractual partners, their contact persons and persons involved in performance and performance monitoring for the purpose of handling compliance matters related to a contract, including seeking legal remedies required to ensure contractual rights.

-- Data processing related to the enforcement of the data protection rights of data subjects (for details, see point 9)
+- Data processing related to the enforcement of the data protection rights of individuals.

-- Archiving of data subjects’ consent to data processing and any withdrawal of consent
+- Archiving the individuals’ consent to the data processing and any withdrawal of consent.

-- Recording of data protection incidents (including documentation of steps taken to address incidents)
+- Recording of personal data breaches (including documentation of steps taken in relation to the handling of the personal data breach).

-If a data processing purpose is necessary for the enforcement of the legitimate interests of Cordia or a third party, Cordia will make the balancing test used to determine the legitimate interest available upon request submitted to one of the above contact details.
+If a processing purpose is based on the legitimate interests of Cordia or a third party, Cordia will provide the legitimate interest balancing test (also known as a “legitimate interest assessment”) used to determine the legitimate interest, upon request to any of the contact details listed above.

-The legal basis and duration of each data processing operation has been determined primarily on the basis of the following legislation:
+The duration of each processing operation are primarily determined by the following legislation:

-- “Art.” – Act CL of 2017 on the Rules of Taxation.
-Cordia is obliged to retain data supporting tax documents.
+- Taxation Act – Act CL of 2017 on the Rules of Taxation.
+Cordia must retain the data supporting tax documents.

 5. Transfer of personal data to our contractual partners

-In addition to the contractual partners specifically named in this Notice, Cordia uses the following contractual partners to perform tasks related to data processing operations.
+In addition to the contractual partners specifically named in this Data Protection Notice, Cordia engages the following contractual partners to perform tasks related to the data processing operations:

 - Attention CRM Consulting Kft. – website development and maintenance.